 - Unless you are fully vaccinated, we require that masks be worn at all times while inside our buildings.
 Paper masks are available for no charge.

 - Thermometers are available in the Gallery and Studios for self-checking of temperature upon entrance.

 - Sanitation stations are available at each entrance to the Center.
-Paper masks are available for no charge.

 21 1107 KS